sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 /*
-Description: A set of polices we use while doing fronted on Drupal 8
+Description: A set of policies we use while doing fronted on Drupal 8
 Sort: 100
 */